tarankalra1/useful_funcs/aws_create_HPC_environ.md

 ```
 ~/.spack/linux/compilers.yaml
 ```
-Now fill in the previous stub entries with the actual paths: .../icc, .../icpc, .../ifort.
+Fill in the previous stub entries with the actual paths: .../icc, .../icpc, .../ifort.
 (Without this step, will get configure: error: C compiler cannot create executables when later building NetCDF with Spack).

-* Now that the ifort, icc compilers are installed, we should add them in our .bashrc
+Now that the ifort, icc compilers are installed, we should add them in our .bashrc
 ```
 source $HOME/spack/share/spack/setup-env.sh
 source $(spack location -i intel)/bin/compilervars.sh -arch intel64
 ```

-* Installing Intel-MPI
+* 4.3 Installing Intel-MPI
 AWS ParallelCluster comes with an Intel MPI installation, which can be found by
 ```
 module show intelmpi